 - Improve services by introducing e-government to increase efficiencies and reduce costs

-- After an overall assessment and roadmap, the Flemish Government realized it needed to reinvent how it used technology, transitioning from a ‘pull’ to a ‘push’ model of information exchange
+- Transition from a ‘pull’ to a ‘push’ model of information exchange

 - Creates efficiencies through standardization of processes, virtually eliminating data duplication and human error

-- Transfers data automatically, using electronic ID (e-ID) cards for authentication of citizens
+- Transfer data automatically, using electronic ID (e-ID) cards for authentication of citizens